 Sandra: It’s worth mentioning again that I have 26 years of experience in hospitality, and I have seen different strategies work in various types of hotels.

-Nevertheless, survived multiple setbacks and economic recessions not just in the UK and Ireland, but many other countries too.
+Nevertheless, survived multiple setbacks and economic recessions not just in the UK and Ireland, but in many other countries too.

 I have managed teams of very diverse backgrounds and experiences, and together we have always reached our goals.

-I am motivated, forward thinking, and have a hands on approach to revenue management.
+I am motivated, forward-thinking, and have a hands-on approach to revenue management.